 First-Class Passenger: Jack Thayer

-Jack Thayer was a 17-year-old high school senior from an upper class family returning from a trip to Paris with his parents.
-In the confusion following the collision with the iceberg, Jack became separated from his parents.
-Jack and a young man he’d met on board named Milton Long stayed together as the ship’s bow sank lower.
+Jack Thayer was a 17-year-old high school senior from an upper-class family returning from a trip to Paris with his parents.
+In the confusion following the collision with the iceberg, Thayer became separated from his parents.
+Thayer and a young man he’d met onboard named Milton Long stayed together as the ship’s bow sank lower.
 Just before the Titanic sank, they decided to jump from the rail.
 Milton went first.
-Jack never saw him again.
+Thayer never saw him again.

-From the icy water, Jack looked up to see Titanic’s second funnel topple into the sea close by, creating suction that pulled Jack underwater.
-When he surfaced, he found himself close enough to climb up on top of Collapsible B, a lifeboat which had ended up in the water upside down.
-From his precarious perch, Jack witnessed the last moments of the Titanic as the stern rose, then sank under the dark, cold water.
+From the icy water, Thayer looked up to see Titanic’s second funnel topple into the sea close by, creating suction that pulled Jack underwater.
+When he surfaced, he found himself close enough to climb up on top of Collapsible B, a lifeboat that had ended up in the water upside down.
+From his precarious perch, Thayer witnessed the last moments of the Titanic as the stern rose, then sank under the dark, cold water.

-At first it was quiet.
+At first, it was quiet.
 Then the cries began.
-Jack said that it soon became “one long continuous wailing chant, from the fifteen hundred in the water all around us…”
+Thayer said that it soon became “one long continuous wailing chant, from the fifteen hundred in the water all around us…”

 The terrible cries faded away.
 The other lifeboats did not return.
-It was, Jack said later, “The most heartrending part of the whole tragedy…”
+It was, as Thayerk later said, “The most heartrending part of the whole tragedy…”

-Jack went on to a successful career; he married and had two sons.
+Thayer went on to a successful career; he married and had two sons.
 But it’s hard not to wonder if the horror of that night ever left him.
-In 1945, at the age of 51, Jack Thayer committed suicide after his son, Edward, was killed in World War II.
+In 1945, at the age of 51, Thayer committed suicide after his son, Edward, was killed in World War II.